fbpx

 Stephanie Scott is a mother, educator and artist based in Ecuador.
 Stephanie holds a BA in Linguistics from Georgetown University and a Master of Science in Teaching from Fordham University.
 She is the founder of Proyecto Tsere in the Ecuadorian Amazon, which supports literacy through multicultural children’s literature projects.
 Proyecto Tsere also creates and publishes original children’s books tailored to the needs of multiethnic rural Amazonian public school students and distributes them for free.
 In 2017, Stephanie received a Seed the Change grant from Pollination Project.

-Denis Kisubi
+Kisubi Denis

 Kiima Stephen